3rd September 2007 is the day that turned my life upside down.

 My body thought it would be fun to attack itself, giving me an auto immune illness called Neuro Mylitis Optica, that put me in hospital for 6 months & changing the world as I knew it.

 Looking back over the past 12 years, I see how much I have grown as a person, how through this massive trauma I still came out fighting.
 The doctors even told my family there was no hope, I was never getting out of hospital, therefore prepare for the worst.
 Thinking about that now, how awful for them to be hearing those words, how cruel that the world would have them think that could happen.

 If I’m honest Im not the biggest fan of being in my wheelchair, but I have learnt to accept it.
-I know it doesn’t help with the paralysis and blindness, having both makes me less independent.
-If had to choose between the visual impairment and the chair I’d say give me the visual impairment all day long, I’d love to have my legs back, at least then I could walk outside, ramble across the countryside with my dog, go on holiday at the very last minute without having to check every little detail before booking.
-These are small frustrations and in all fairness I do manage, I don’t wallow in self pity or say why me, because why not me!!
+I know it doesn’t help with the paralysis & blindness, having both makes me less independent.
+If I had to choose between the visual impairment & the chair I’d say give me the visual impairment all day long, I’d love to have my legs back, at least then I could walk outside, ramble across the countryside with my dog, go on holiday at the very last minute without having to check every little detail before booking.
+These are small frustrations & in all fairness I do manage, I don’t wallow in self pity or say why me, because why not me!!

 The doctors said I would never get out f hospital, well 12 years on how I have proved them wrong.
 Initially I dropped down to 5.5stone then due to steroids ballooned up to 18stone,

-And I’ve accepted that this, this is me.
+Most importantly, I’ve accepted that this, this is me.